digitalpulp/ballast/README.md

 ```
 These will block that file from being changed when core is updated or added to the project.

+### WordPress
+Replace the original composer.json file with the `wordpress-composer.json` and running `composer update`.

 ### Initial Composer Install

-You may wish to require an initial line up of contributed modules.
+You may wish to require an initial line up of contributed modules or WordPress plugins.
 (See
 Updates and Maintenance below).
 If you are not adding modules at first,
 you may run `composer update nothing` to generate an initial
 `composer.lock` file.
 Either way, committing the result will speed
 setup for other members of your team.

+### Run `composer robo setup:cloned`
+An interview and automated setup will run and configure much of the project for you.

 ### Set a node version in your custom theme.
 The front-end container expects a `.node-version` file in the theme directory.
 See the [nodenv documentation](https://github.com/nodenv/nodenv#nodenv-local).